Our Indiana Travel Guide

 Indiana is a state with fields of green corn, golden wheat, and other crops central to the world’s food supply.
 It is called The Crossroads of America and is part of the American Midwest.
 Indiana is famous for its love of basketball and has produced stars such as Louie Dampier and Larry Bird.
 Due to glacial action, most of the state’s surface has been modified and is now left with sand, gravel, and glacial deposits.
-Use our resources below to plan your own trip to this state we once called home.
+Use our Indiana travel guide and resources below to plan your own trip to this state we once called home.

 First, a little history…